cbib/virhunter/README.md

 ## Training your own model

 You can train your own model, for example for a specific host species.
-Training requires to
+Training requires execution of the following steps:
-- prepare the training dataset for the neural network module from fasta file
+- prepare the training dataset for the neural network module from fasta files
 - prepare the training dataset for Random Forest classifier module
 - train both modules